inspaya/istemlabs/_courses/software-engineering-foundation.md

 ---

 ## Objective
 The foundation course is designed to provide a solid introduction to the world of Software Engineering by exposing participants to core concepts, knowledge and skills required to succeed as Software Engineers.
-In addition, students learn how to build web applications using HTML/CSS/JavaScript, the PHP server-side language, and the MySQL/MariaDB relational database management system.
+In addition, students learn how to build web applications using HTML/CSS/JavaScript, the PHP server-side language [§], and the MySQL/MariaDB relational database management system.
 The course is concluded with students deploying a fully functional PHP web application to a cloud-based Linux server.
 Upon completing this course, students should be able to comfortably start/grow their careers as a Junior Developer specializing in building database-driven PHP web applications.

-**Please note that the server-side language of choice can be switched from PHP to Python or NodeJS under a modified course**.
+[§] **Please note that the server-side language of choice can be switched from PHP to Python or NodeJS under a modified course**.
 Kindly contact us for more information about this option.

 <a target="_blank" href="https://tinyurl.com/6kmnrzc6">Click here to register</a>